-Reverse engineer a great manager/coach and we might quickly brainstorm hundreds of ideal traits, skills, and capabilities.
-The following top ten list, while certainly not exhaustive, contains the core DNA of those bosses who don’t just manage people, but instead help make their team members great while achieving significant business results.
+Reverse engineer a great manager-coach and we might quickly brainstorm hundreds of ideal traits, skills, and capabilities.
+The following Top 10 Coaching Tips for Managers list, while certainly not exhaustive, contains the DNA of those bosses who don’t just manage people, but instead help make their team members great while achieving significant business results.

 - View coaching as a strategic priority, not an action to be crossed off a list.
 Dedicated managers/coaches understand that adapting to tomorrow’s business uncertainties requires building team members’ capacities today.